Noise-induced synchronization in coupled quantum oscillators: Discussion

 \section{Discussion}

 We demonstrate here that synchronization and entanglement is a universal phenomina that can arise via {\em indirect} coupling to a correlated dissipative environmental mode.
 Environmental correlation imposes a symmetry on the system by selectively increasing the relaxation rates for modes that have the same symmetry as the environmental correlations leaving the remaining modes {\em effectively decoupled} from the environment.
 This selectivity will persist in multi-mode systems, especially in system with a high degree of topological symmetery.
 One can use this to engineer dissipation and decoherence free domains within the total Hilbert space of the system.
+An example of enhanced collective behavior is the recent report of quantum collective motion in a superconducting circuit optomechanical platform composed of six-equivalent oscillators in a hexagonal arrangement.\cite{Chegnizadeh:2024aa} While the authors do not consider the influence of the environmental noise, the experiments do suggest that similar devices could be fabricated that could have controllable degrees of environmental correlations.

 Our results also have implications in terms of understanding the underlying mechanisms for the transport of quantum excitations in photosynthetic systems in which observed long-lived exciton coherences are linked to vibronic correlation effects.
 The enhanced excitonic coherence has a profound influence on the enhancement of exciton transport and delocalization~\cite{engel2007evidence,panitchayangkoon2010long,chenu2015coherence,scholes2017using,Zhu:2024aa,Du:2021aa}.